KalaRohit/KalaRohit/README.md

 - Hi, I’m @KalaRohit
-- I’m interested in front-end development, back-end development, blockchain, video game development and machine learning.
+- I’m interested in front-end development, back-end development, deep learning, video game development.
-- I’m currently learning Solidity, React JS, Swift programming language.
-- I’m looking to collaborate on coding projects realted to iOS app development, web-apps.
-- My LinkedIn is Rohit Kala.
+- I’m currently learning about various deep learning techniques and am applying it to my research in chicken pose estimation at the University of Arkansas's Computer Vision and Image Understanding(CVIU) Lab.

 <!---
 KalaRohit/KalaRohit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.